 There will probably always be a dispute between the proponents of virtual events and in-person conferences.
 Both sides of the argument have some valid points.
-We also don't think it's right to say that online meetings don't have their flaws.
+We also don't think it's right to say that webinars and online meetings don't have their flaws.
 Nobody's perfect, but that doesn’t have to stop you from striving to be.

 What are the main reasons why companies distance themselves from digital events?
 One of them is that they think of running an online conference like a copy-paste equivalent of what they traditionally organized.
 If you change this approach, you might be surprised about how beneficial your virtual event can be!

 As stated in the title, in this article we've collected the advantages of hosting such meetings and sprinkled them with some outstanding ideas for the format.

 Provide an entirely new experience, not a replacement

 We believe that a virtual event should never be a simple reflection of a traditional one, but a unique experience running on its own terms.
 Webinar platforms offer a variety of features that can create new opportunities.
 Many actions that they make possible would be impossible in real life, such as precise analytics and sharing digital assets simultaneously with other attendees during the workshop.

 So how can you benefit from making your digital event exceptional?

 More precise management